 Certainly not blaming Angie for their issues, but Parents, love and support your children, “not with presents, but with presence.”
 Reach for those things that are the root causes of anxiety, anger, pain and resentment!
 Don’t slap a band-aid on problems — deal with them!!!
 Not having dealt with pain could certainly be why they look elsewhere for relief, for therapy, for love and affection.
 We have to promote LOVING and providing avenues for self-worth, not just providing material things!

-As many of you know, my take is that poverty and parenting are two of things that are causing sub-par academics, and lackluster social and personal relationships.
+As many of you know, my take is that poverty and parenting are two of the things that are causing sub-par academics, and lackluster social and personal relationships.
 The poverty piece is a societal situation that has to be worked through, as anyone can end up there.
 However, we are equipped with everything we need to provide good parenting, through the greatest parent, God!!!!
 It doesn’t require money!
 It requires commitment!

 Through the tears of watching this episode of Steve Harvey and reflecting on the sadness of the events of this week, I am so thankful to God for the relationship that I have with Kelsey.
 She didn’t have all the material things that she wanted, but what she got and still gets is unconditional love, sometimes very tough love, from imperfect, but supportive parents.